Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: Experimental result

-In practice, the momentum signals produced by the LPS and LDM pulses largely overlap, so we analyze the response near the peak where the two cloud centers cannot be reliably distinguished.
-Empirically, the LPS--LDM sequence yields faster fringes, whereas the LPS--LPS sequence shows slower fringes with a period close to the shaking period $(\tilde{T}\approx 2\pi/\omega_0)$.
-This behavior is consistent with a small pulse-dependent shift of the stroboscopic BIS arising from different higher-order Floquet corrections for the two pulse types, which produces a finite detuning at the selected quasimomentum.
-When we tune the initial phase $\phi_s$ from $0$ to $2\pi$, the fitted initial phases $\tilde{\phi}_{R(L)}$ shift accordingly, while the relative $\pi$ phase difference between the two BIS momenta of a given pair, $k_L$ and $k_R$, remains robust, as shown in Fig.~\ref{fig2}(f).
+In practice, the momentum signals generated by the LPS and LDM pulses largely overlap, so we analyze the response near the dominant peak where the two cloud centers cannot be reliably separated.
+Empirically, the LPS--LDM sequence yields Ramsey fringes with a shorter period, whereas the LPS--LPS sequence shows a longer period close to the shaking period $(\tilde{T}\approx 2\pi/\omega_0)$.
+This difference is consistent with a small pulse-dependent shift of the BIS position caused by different higher-order Floquet corrections for the two pulse types.
+As a result, the selected quasimomentum is slightly detuned from exact resonance during the Ramsey sequence, leading to an additional phase accumulation.
+We further vary the initial phase $\phi_s$ from $0$ to $2\pi$ and find that the fitted initial phases $\tilde{\phi}_{R(L)}$ shift accordingly, while the relative $\pi$ phase difference between the two BISs of the same pair remains robust, as shown in Fig.~\ref{fig2}(f).